FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 interfaces, treating it as the same quantity expressed using different units.
-Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (e.g., such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
+Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
 For any aggregate load value, the report MUST also give the fixed conversion factor that links the per-interface and multi-interface load values.